rubymotion-community/Joybox/README.md

 # Joybox [![Build Status](https://travis-ci.org/rubymotion/Joybox.png?branch=master)](https://travis-ci.org/rubymotion/Joybox)

+Currently this project is unmaintained, if you are interested in picking it up please open an issue and let us know!
+In the meantime take a look at SpriteKit and SceneKit for iOS and OS X.

 Introduced at [#Inspect 2013](http://www.rubymotion.com/conference/), Joybox is the easiest way to build 2D games for iPhones and iPads using [RubyMotion](http://www.rubymotion.com/).
 Joybox combines the most popular and widely used 2D game engine for iOS, [Cocos2D](http://www.cocos2d-iphone.org/), folds in the amazing [Box2D](http://box2d.org/) physics engine, and then wraps them up into a clean Ruby API that will make game development faster and more enjoyable for both beginners and experts alike.

 For more information, see the presentation: [Cocos2D, an Easier Way](https://speakerdeck.com/curveberyl/cocos2d-an-easier-way).